maniacalhamster/CorollaHybridInventory/README.md

 - [ ] Add a "what it does" section w/ screenshots
 - [ ] Integrate data fetch into main app rather than relying on a script
 - [ ] Remove default configs and prompt user for zipcode/radius

+> Outdated - TODOs are better tracked in GitHub Issues